anigamer101/Arkens/README.md

    <p>•Install Arkens<p>
    <p>
        </p>
-          <p>•Clone the respective token GIT repository and keep Arkens in there.<p>
+          <p>•Clone the respective token GIT repository and keep Arkens in there.(rename it to a unique name.)<p>
    <p>
        </p>
           <p>•Make a Token<p>